egr-314-team-304/egr-314-team-304/index.md

 - [Lessons Learned](#Lessons-Learned)
 - [Appendix](#Appendix)

+## Introduction
+Our team was tasked with creating a device that uses multiple serial communication sensors and an actuator to respond to it's environment and complete a task.
+The device should also feature wifi connectivity to broadcast data through an MQTT protocal.
+After some brainstorming and organization, our team decided on a smart hat that could turn the brim of the hat to always face the sun in any orientation and could  broadcast information on the temperature and weather to the user.

 ## Mission Statement
 When starting this project, our team came up with a simple and concise mission statement.